gin66/tokio-socks5/README.md

 - [ ] R...Support node to node protocol: KCP ?
 - [ ] R..
 Messages allow flight time to be measured
 - [ ] R..
 Two Nodes aka Server-Client together implement socks5-proxy
 - [ ] R..
-Language should be pony (for performance reasons) - not python
+Language should be rust (for performance reasons) - not python
 - [ ] R..
 Portion of traffic from client to server will be always sent via other nodes
 - [ ] R..
 Autoupdate of all nodes triggered by node informing about latest SW
 - [ ] R..
 SW distribution via github